 Digital Citizenship is an idea that encompasses all realms of the Web from the globalized world in which we live.
-Curriculum staff and teachers have developed this module for next-generation learners to provide rigor and relevance for all students.
-The design of the module should make it easier for teachers to deliver content, while helping all students achieve.
+This module has been designed for next-generation learners to provide rigor and relevance for all students.
 During this unit, students will create an authentic product that could be published online.
 While exploring the different topics, students will reflect on how each topic impacts their personal publishing product using the Independent Product Product/Reflection Document.